-Families spent an average of just over $26,000 on tuition and college expenses in the 2017-2018 academic year.
-Almost half of them did it with savings and their earnings.
-About a quarter of these expenses were covered by scholarships and grants, and another 24 percent was funded by student loans.
+Families spent an average of $26,373 on tuition and college expenses in the 2020-2021 academic year.
+More than half of them did it with scholarships and grants, while 47% used student loans.

 But what if your parents can't or won't help you?
-Whether you're just starting college or you're in the middle of attending, you can find a variety of ways to pay for your college expenses, from grants to student loans to reduce the cost.
+Whether you're just starting college or you're in the middle of attending, you can find a variety of ways to pay for your college expenses, from grants to federal aid to private student loans.

 Complete the FAFSA Form